e22m4u/js-service/README.md

 // the Foo service
 class Foo extends Service {
   method() {
-    // access to the Bar service
+    // access to the Bar
     const bar = this.getService(Bar);
     // ...
   }